China respiratory virus death toll rises | DW | 21.01.2020

 Six people have died from pneumonia in the central Chinese city of Wuhan following the outbreak of a new coronavirus, authorities have confirmed, as the death toll continues to rise.

-Since first being identified in Wuhan, the disease has now spread to Beijing and Shanghai.
+Since first being identified in Wuhan, the provincial capital of Hubei province, the disease has now spread to Beijing, Shanghai and Guandong province.
 Cases have also been reported outside China, in South Korea, Thailand and Japan.

 The outbreak coincides with the biggest travel time in China, with hundreds of thousands expected to travel for the Lunar New Year celebrations set to begin later this week.